 However, in an interview for Art SPOT, she opened up to us a bit, sharing her vision of the world through art.

-YV: You can clearly see the symbolic image of a child in your work.
+YV: One can clearly see the symbolic image of a child in your artwork.
 Works such as "Leave room for miracles" or "You are the light", made calmly, mostly using grey and blue tones, deeply influence the viewer's perception, immersing them in the world of sincere childhood fantasies.
 Please tell me why children?
 Is it directly related to your personal childhood experiences?

-Teresa Legierska: I know my childhood from the autopsy, like all of us.
+Teresa Legierska: I know about childhood from my own personal experience, like all of us.
 Anyway, I have the impression that I still have an inner child inside me.
 While studying at the Academy of Fine Arts, I worked part-time as a nanny.
-Undoubtedly moving in an environment filled with such energy inspired me.
+Undoubtedly, moving in an environment filled with such energy inspired me.

 The presence of a child, especially a sick, suffering child, is what I see when I think about my childhood.
-There were six siblings at home, three of us stayed.
+There were six siblings at home, three of us survived.

-I think that this period made me sensitive to the suffering of a small, innocent creatures, which gave me the choice of the medium that I use now in my work.
+I think that this period made me sensitive to the suffering of small, innocent creatures, which gave me the choice of medium that I use now in my work.

-However, I have never painted pictures about my childhood, which I will highlight - it was full of love and kindness.
-It is simply that the child best expresses the content that I want to talk about in my work, e.g. sensitivity, naivety.
+I would like to highlight that I have never painted pictures about my childhood.
+However, it was full of love and kindness.
+It is simply that the child best expresses the content that I want to talk about in my work, e.g. sensitivity and naivety.
 In conclusion, my childhood experiences made me very sensitive, but my paintings do not illustrate my memories of that period.
-These are images about current thoughts and experiences.
+These are images about current thoughts and experiences is.